flags/Reactor-3/docs/testingnotes.md

 "Scan" mode.
 Over a number of ticks, a heatmap is generated of the
 	best places to hide in the surrounding area

+When weapons are dropped, the magazines inside the guns are not disowned.